coreflexive/proof/PartialOrder.Lone.Least.md

-The least element of a poset are unique if they exist.
+The least element of a poset is unique if it exists.

 ●	$\textbf{Lone} \, (\textbf{Least} \; A \; R \; B)$